diedricj/CS331_PA3/README.md

 # CS331_PA3
-## Group: Joshua Diedrich and Grayland Lunn
+## Group Members: Joshua Diedrich and Grayland Lunn

-To compile on the flip server use the command below
+###To compile on the flip server use the command below

 g++ -std=c++11 prog_assign_3 -o ["your executable name"]